Vegan Diet and Breastfeeding

 You may wonder if a vegan diet is sufficient to support your nutritional needs and those of your baby when breastfeeding.
 The short answer is: absolutely!
-Many vegan parents have successfully breastfed and raised healthy babies.
+Many vegan mothers have successfully breastfed and raised healthy babies.

 When you are vegan, though, there are some areas that might need special attention.
 The first is ensuring that you get enough extra calories – about 500 per day for an exclusively-breastfed baby – to enable you to make the milk your baby needs.
 (One peanut butter and jelly sandwich or the equivalent will give you those extra calories.)
 The second is addressing some of the particular nutrients that can be harder to get for vegans: calcium, vitamin B12, vitamin D, protein and iron.